 Why fruits and veggies "count" in smoothies

-You probably already know that building meals with ZeroPoint™ foods is a great way to stay in your Points Budget.
-But you might have noticed that your non-starchy veggies and fruit have Points values when you track them in a smoothie.
-Why?!
+You probably already know that building meals with ZeroPoint® foods is a great way to stay in your Budget.
+But you might have noticed that your non-starchy veggies or fruit have Points® values when you track them in a smoothie.
+What gives?!

 Fair question.
 It’s true that fruits and veggies are zero when you eat them whole.
 But once they become part of a smoothie, the experience of eating them changes.